Stash

 /* legacy stash styles - not required for greenfield projects */

-@leaflink/stash uses Tailwind behind the scene to style its components.
-It's currently required to run this library downstream in order to generate styles for stash's tw classes used.
+@leaflink/stash-vue uses Tailwind behind the scene to style its components.
+It's currently required to run this library downstream in order to generate styles for stash's tailwind classes used.
 This helps avoiding issues with duplications & css ordering.

 <IconLabel icon="user-add" title="Add Recipient" size="dense" stacked>Add Recipient</IconLabel>